The Kyshtym Disaster: The Nuclear Catastrophe the USSR Tried to Erase

 Because this was the Cold War, and admitting a nuclear screw-up of this scale was unthinkable.

-The USSR refused to acknowledge it happened.
-There was no official statement.
-No admission.
-Scientists who worked near Mayak were sworn to secrecy.
-The few who tried to speak out were discredited…or worse (the usual way).
+The USSR refused to acknowledge it happened, there was no official statement, no admission, and scientists who worked near Mayak were sworn to secrecy.

 The Long-Term Impact

-Some of the people who lived nearby still remember their livestock’s hair falling out.
-Or trees with twisted trunks and leaves that glowed faintly at night.
-They were told it was “nothing to worry about.”
+Some of the people who lived nearby still remember their livestock’s hair falling out, or even more alarmingly, trees with twisted trunks and leaves that glowed faintly at night.

 When Did the World Finally Find Out?

 The truth started to trickle out in the late 1970s thanks to dissident Soviet scientist Zhores Medvedev, who pieced the story together from scraps of public data and survivor accounts.
-His reports were initially dismissed as conspiracy theories.

 But after Chernobyl in 1986, journalists and environmental investigators began revisiting the rumors, and realized they weren’t rumors at all.

 By the late 1980s and early ’90s, with the fall of the USSR, documents were slowly declassified.
-Survivors began to speak out.
-And the world finally learned the full scale of what had happened.
+Survivors began to speak out, and the world finally learned the full scale of what had happened.

 It had taken more than 30 years for the truth to come out.